 Healthcare Administration Minor: Central Penn's Healthcare Administration minor provides the student with an understanding of the role of public policies and politics in the healthcare industry, the various component sectors of the industry, and the planning methods used within the healthcare field.
-The Healthcare Administration minor will provide the preparation for administrative and strategic planning positions within all branches of the healthcare industry.
+The Healthcare Administration minor will prepare students for administrative and strategic planning positions within all branches of the healthcare industry.

-Students choosing the Healthcare Administration minor must complete 21 credits; 15 at the 300-level or higher from the following list of options:
+choosing the Students Healthcare Administration minor must complete 21 credits with 15 credits at the 300 level or higher, from the following list of options:

+0

 ALH115 Medical Insurance

-ALH170 Medical Law and Ethics
+ALH255 Medical Law and Ethics

 ALH320 Health Services Organization and Management

 ALH330 Healthcare Policies and Politics

 ALH400 Hospital and Health Services Administration

 ALH410 Health Economics and Financing Strategies

 ALH420 Healthcare Planning and Marketing

 BUS302 Health, Safety, and Security

 BUS303 Recruitment, Selection, and Placement

 BUS335 Insurance

-Management Minor: Central Penn's Management minor provides the student with the understanding of the various management theories, the relationships required in business between departments, and the planning and information packages used in industry.
-The Management minor will provide the preparation for careers in both the public and private sectors of the economy.Students choosing the Management minor must complete 21 credits; 15 at the 300-level or higher from the following list of options:
+Management Minor: Central Penn's Management minor provides the student with the understanding of the various management theories, the relationships required between departments in business, and the planning and information packages used in today's business world.
+The Management minor will prepare students for careers in both the public and private sectors of the economy.
+Students choosing the Management minor must complete 21 credits with 15 credits at the 300 level or higher, from the following list of options: